docelic/terminfo.cr/README.md

 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

-Also, feel free to open an issue for anything (feature idea, implementation idea, or just discuss about the project).
+Also, feel free to open an issue for anything (feature idea, implementation idea, just discuss about the project).

 ## Contributors